0xTowel/PwnSkeleton/README.md

 # Pwn Skeleton for Python3
-A small, template-like examplescript for doing binary exploitation in Python3.
+A small, template-like example script for doing binary exploitation in Python3.

 # Requirements
 The script uses: